loom-technology/chef-style-guide/README.md

 ## Cookbook names

-The cookbook name is the Github repository name, using Ruby underscore style.
+The cookbook name is the GitHub repository name, using Ruby underscore style.

 **Incorrect**